-Figure 2.5 Adsorption energies of $OH{ads}$ and $OOH{ads}$ as a function of adsorption energies of $O{ads}$ on $RuO_2$ and $IrO_2$ .
-Grey area covers a range of $\pm 0.2 eV$ [153]
+Figure 2.5 Adsorption energies of OH{ads} and OOH{ads} as a function of adsorption energies of O{ads} on RuO2 and IrO2.
+Grey area covers a range of $\pm 0.2eV$ [153]

 Considering the thermodynamic approach, one can calculate the equilibrium constants for the reaction steps to eliminate either forward or backward rate constant.
-However, the uncertainty of 0.2 eV in relative bonding energies will cause the uncertainty of $\sim 10^4$ in fixed rate constant value at room temperature estimated from Arrhenius-type dependence.
+However, the uncertainty of 0.2 eV in relative bonding energies will cause an uncertainty of $\sim 10^4$ in the fixed rate constant value at room temperature estimated from Arrhenius-type dependence.
 The DFT-based kinetics study of electrochemical reactions is even more complicated.
 One can hardly expect that state of the art methods can provide lower uncertainties for the single rate constants.
-Therefore, the thermodynamic DFT approach can be useful for comparative catalyst analysis for ORR, but its results should be compared in a quantitative or a qualitative way with experimental data through the mesoscale simulations due to the high inherent uncertainties.
+Therefore, the thermodynamic DFT approach can be useful for comparative catalyst analysis for the ORR, but its results should be compared in a quantitative or a qualitative way with experimental data through the mesoscale simulations due to the high inherent uncertainties.
 Ideally, all sources of uncertainty should be quantified and used to refine the reaction mechanism, guide the further ab initio simulations/development of methods, and experimental studies.